KQM-git/TCL/characters/anemo/venti.md

 | :--- | :--- | :--- | :--- | :--- |
 | Press | 386.40% | 6s | 2U | 2~3 \(1:9\) |
 | Hold | 532% | 15s | 2U | 3~4 \(1:9\) |

+* Doing an auto attack as soon as possible after using the press version of **Skyward Sonnet** allows the user to swap to a different character faster.
 {% endtab %}

 {% tab title="Wind\'s Grand Ode" %}